Team-Recon-Black-Ops/CrimsonRufus/README.md

 ### klist

-The **klist** will list detailed information on the current user's logon session and Kerberos tickets, if not elevated.
-If run from an elevated context, information on all logon sessions and associated Kerberos tickets is displayed.
+The **klist** will list detailed information on the current user's logon session and Fluffy tickets, if not elevated.
+If run from an elevated context, information on all logon sessions and associated Fluffy tickets is displayed.
 Logon and ticket information can be displayed for a specific LogonID with `/luid:0xA..` (if elevated).

-Listing the current (non-elevated) user's logon session and Kerberos ticket information:
+Listing the current (non-elevated) user's logon session and Fluffy ticket information:

     C:\Rubeus>Rubeus.exe klist